 All you need to know before you crash a Polish wedding is that Polish people are very hospitable, friendly and they like drinking a lot of vodka.
 Each holiday or celebration is an excellent opportunity for us to overeat and overdrink :).

 To start with, according to the tradition, an engagement lasts up to one year.
 Therefore, the wedding must take place within 365 days from the date of engagement.
-In Poland, there is a superstition that the wedding should take place in a month, which contains letter “r”.
-Planning the wedding ceremony on the 1st April is not recommended for obvious reasons – April Fool likes to make mischief, not only in terms of weather (April in Polish is “kwiecień” and thus does not contain letter “r”).
+In Poland, there is a superstition that the wedding should take place in a month that contains the letter “r”.
+Planning a Polish wedding ceremony on the 1st April is not recommended for obvious reasons – April Fool likes to make mischief, not only in terms of weather (April in Polish is “kwiecieÅ„” and thus does not contain the letter “r”).

 Weddings are one of Polish traditions (after Christmas) when you will never feel hungry or thirsty.
 You will be stuffed with enormous amount of Polish food and drinks.
 Overeating and hangover are guaranteed.
 There are many traditional Polish dishes served, such as Polish dumplings, herring in oil or vegetable salad with mayonnaise so everyone can find something for themselves.